zapek/Xeres/README.md

 ##### Git branching model

 The current plan is to use *master* for everything.
-Use a feature branch to work on a feature (ie. feature/165 if there's a ticket).
+Use a feature branch to work on a feature (for example, feature/165 if there's a ticket).
 Once it's ready, have someone review it then merge to master.

 Releases will use tags and release branches if further fixes are needed.